St Thomas’ Churchyard

 Burials and ashes

 If you are looking for information on a relative who might have been buried in St Thomas’ graveyard, this spreadsheet may be helpful: Graveyard list and plans.
-Some notes on this spreadsheet:
+Please read the notes on the first tab of the spreadsheet for more information about it.

 The churchyard is still open for burials and interment of ashes of those resident in the parish or with strong links to it.
 There is more information on the Funerals page, and you can contact the ministry team for more information.